ebarylko/cmpt-476/assignment-4/assignment-4.md

 However, if $U_f$ directly uses the hidden string in its calculations, then we can peek inside the function and read out the hidden string in $O(1)$ time.

-Even in both cases where the hidden string is within and not within the $U_f$, the value of
+Even in both cases where the hidden string is within and not within $U_f$, the value of
 $s$ can be computed in polynomial time.

 ## Question seven